Saalumarada Thimmakka

 Saalumarada Thimmakka (died 14 November 2025), also known as Aala Marada Thimmakka, was an Indian environmentalist from the state of Karnataka, noted for her work in planting and tending to 385 banyan trees along a 4.5 km stretch of highway between Hulikal and Kudur, Ramanagara district.
 She also planted nearly 8000 other trees.

 She received no formal education and worked as a casual labourer in a nearby quarry.
 Her work has been honoured with the National Citizen's Award of India.
 Her work was recognised by the Government of India and she was conferred with Padma Shri in 2019.

 A US environmental organisation based in Los Angeles and Oakland, California called Thimmakka's Resources for Environmental Education is named after her.
-Central University of Karnataka has announced an honorary doctorate for Thimmakka in the year 2020.
+Central University of Karnataka announced an honorary doctorate for Thimmakka in the year 2020.

 Thimmakka died in Bengaluru on 14 November 2025, at the claimed age of 114.